chickenleaf/QueryJet/README.md

 ## Installation

-To set up and run the **cloudSEK** project locally, follow these steps:
+To set up and run the **QueryJet** project locally, follow these steps:

 1. **Clone the Repository**